redhat-developer/vscode-extension-tester/README.md

 In order to run the tests successfully you will need the following:
  - Nodejs 11 or newer

-Building the project will also require a c/c++ compiler
+Building the native module also requires python and possibly a c/c++ compiler
  - GCC or similar for linux
  - MS Built Tools for windows
  - Xcode command line tools for macos